mavlink/mavlink-devguide/en/services/ftp.md

 ## CRC32 Implementation

-The CRC32 calculation used by MAVLink FTP is similar to the ISO 3309 standard based on the polygon 0x04C11DB7.
-This is also referred to the CRC32 based on Gary Brown's work.
+The CRC32 calculation used by MAVLink FTP is similar to but different from the ISO 3309 standard based on the polygon 0x04C11DB7, which is also referred to the CRC32 based on Gary Brown's work.

 The difference of the MAVLink implementation versus the standard are:
 - Start at 0 instead of `0xFFFFFFFF`.